New Health Indicators Section

-With health reform, the role of senior-serving community-based organizations is changing to include promoting healthy aging and helping seniors better manage chronic conditions.
-Organizations will need to know:
+With the transformation of the health care delivery system, the role of senior-serving community-based organizations is changing to include promoting healthy aging, helping seniors better manage chronic conditions, and demonstrating the difference they are making in the health and wellbeing of the clients they serve.
+Community-based organizations will need to work differently.

 NORC Blueprint E-Newsletter